Haivision/srt/docs/dev/development-notes.md

      however ACKs are NOT EXPECTED on an idle link.
 This means if such ACK comes we treat it as an IPE, but as fallback we shift the ACK position not more than to the last sent packet in the group data
-   - For balancing and broadcast groups, an ACK is allowed to exceed the current sent sequence for a link, but still must not exceed the latest packet sent for the group.
+   - For multilink-type groups, an ACK is allowed to exceed the current sent sequence for a link, but still must not exceed the latest packet sent for the group.
 Group-excessive ACKs should break the connection, but ACKs that only exceed the link latest packet